A short proof of Shelah's eventual categoricity conjecture for AEC's with interpolation, under $GCH$: Abstract

 \section{Abstract}

-We provide a short proof of Shelah's eventual categoricity conjecture for abstract elementary classes (AEC's) with amalgamation, assuming the Generalized Continuum Hypothesis ($GCH$).
+We provide a short proof of Shelah's eventual categoricity conjecture, assuming the Generalized Continuum Hypothesis ($GCH$), for abstract elementary classes (AEC's) with interpolation, a strengthening of amalgamation which is a necessary and sufficient condition for an AEC categorical in a high enough cardinal to satisfy eventual categoricity.
 The proof builds on an earlier topos-theoretic argument which was syntactic in nature and recurred to $\kappa$-classifying toposes.
-We carry out here the same proof idea but from the semantic perspective, making use of a connection between $\kappa$-classifying toposes on one hand and the Scott adjunction on the other hand, this latter developed independently.
-Along the way we prove a downward categoricity transfer for axiomatizable AEC's with amalgamation and no maximal models.\footnote{This research has been supported through the grant 19-00902S from the Grant Agency of the Czech Republic.
+We carry out here the same proof idea but from the semantic perspective, making use of a connection between $\kappa$-classifying toposes on one hand and the Scott adjunction on the other hand, this latter developed independently.\footnote{This research has been supported through the grant 19-00902S from the Grant Agency of the Czech Republic.
 I would like to thank Ji\v{r}\'i Rosick\'y and Ivan Di Liberti for reading and commenting a first version.}